iv-host/home-portal/README.md

 # home-portal
-A portal to all of your seld-hosted applications.
+A portal to all of your self-hosted applications.
 Simply put, it's an application of links.

-Non-admin users login and see

-Admin users see the available links, but also have to ability to create and delete links.
-They can also set or delete background images.

 ## demo
 <sup>Required: `npm` `docker-compose`</sup>